Health

 Self-harm is often confused with suicide attempts, but the goal is usually not death but temporarily relieving unbearable emotions.
 Physical pain momentarily diverts attention from psychological anguish.
 It's maladaptive coping, but in that moment, it feels like the only escape.

-Three Things Sufferers and Others Should Know
+What Sufferers and Others Should Know

 1. Scolding and Ignoring Backfire

 "Stop it" or "What's the point" only drives self-harm underground.
 Dismissing it as "attention-seeking" deepens isolation.
+What those around can do is avoid blaming the behavior and instead show acceptance: "You must have been in so much pain."

 2. Find Alternatives

 Holding ice, snapping a rubber band, drawing red lines with a pen.
 These provide similar stimulation without injury.
 Not root solutions, but effective first aid against escalation.
-(Books on understanding self-harm can also be helpful)
+Books on understanding self-harm can also be helpful

 3. Address the Underlying Pain

 Self-harm is a symptom; behind it lies unmanageable emotional pain.
 Trauma, abuse, bullying, isolation, mental illness.
 Seek psychiatric or counseling support to address root causes.
-(Books on mental health care offer concrete support information)
+Books on mental health care offer concrete support information

 Summary